Enslavement in the Americas

-Although the slave trade was banned entirely by the late nineteenth century, European involvement in Africa did not end.
+Although the slave trade was banned entirely by the late 19th century, European involvement in Africa did not end.
 Instead, the desire for greater control over Africa’s resources resulted in the colonization of the majority of the continent by seven European countries.
 The Berlin Conference of 1884–85, attended by representatives of fourteen different European powers, resulted in the regulation of European colonization and trade in Africa.
 Over the next twenty years, the continent was occupied by France, Belgium, Germany, Britain, Spain, Italy, and Portugal.
 By 1914, the entire continent, with the exception of Ethiopia and Liberia, was colonized by European nations.

 Independence movements in Africa began with the liberation of Ghana in 1957 and ended with the dismantling of apartheid in South Africa during the 1990s.
 The postcolonial period has been challenging, as many countries struggle to regain stability in the aftermath of colonialism.
 Yet while the media often focuses on political instability, civil unrest, and economic and health crises, these represent only part of the story of Africa today.
-From its many urban centers to more tradition-based rural villages, Africa is increasingly entering the global marketplace.
-The proliferation of systems of communication, such as computers and cell phones, throughout Africa has facilitated increased interaction with other parts of the world.
-As Africa moves into the twenty-first century, hope lies in its natural and human resources and the commitment of many Africans to work toward a stable and prosperous future.

 In spite of Africa’s political, economic, and environmental challenges, the postcolonial period has been a time of tremendous vigor in the realm of artistic production.
 Many tradition-based artistic practices continue to thrive or have been revitalized.
 In Guinea, the revival of D’mba performances in the 1990s, after decades of censorship by the Marxist government, is one example of cultural reinvention.
 Similarly, in recent years, Merina weavers in the highlands of Madagascar have begun to create brilliantly hued silk cloth known as akotofahana, a textile tradition abandoned a century ago.

-Photography, introduced on the continent in the late nineteenth century, has become a popular medium, particularly in urban areas.
+Photography, introduced on the continent in the late 19th century, has become a popular medium, particularly in urban areas.
 Artists like Seydou Keïta, who operated a portrait studio in Bamako, Mali, in the colonial period, set the stage for later generations of photographers who captured the faces of newly independent African countries.
 It is also important to mention developments in modern and contemporary African art.
 During the colonial period, art schools were established that provided training, often based on Western models, to local artists.
 Many schools were initiated by Europeans, such as the Congolese Académie des Arts, established by Pierre Romain-Desfossé in 1944 in Elisabethville, whose program was based on those of art schools in Europe.
-Less frequently, the teaching of modern art was initiated by indigenous Africans, such as Chief Aina Onabolu, who is credited with introducing modern art in Nigeria beginning in the 1920s.
-Since the mid-twentieth century, increasing numbers of African artists have engaged local traditions in new ways or embraced a national identity through their visual expression.
+Less frequently, the teaching of modern art was initiated by Indigenous Africans, such as Chief Aina Onabolu, who is credited with introducing modern art in Nigeria beginning in the 1920s.
+Since the mid-20th century, increasing numbers of African artists have engaged local traditions in new ways or embraced a national identity through their visual expression.

 © 2006 The Metropolitan Museum of Art, New York (by permission)